JanDitzen/xtbreak/README.md

 For an overview of **xtbreak test** see [xtbreak test](docs/xtbreak_test.md) and for **xtbreak estimate** see [xtbreak estimate](docs/xtbreak_estimate.md).

 Please cite as `Ditzen, J, Y. Karavias and J. Westerlund.
-2021. xtbreak: Estimating and testing for structural breaks in Stata`
+2021.
+Testing and Estimating Structural Breaks in Time Series and Panel Data in Stata`

 __Table of Contents__
 1. [Syntax](#1-syntax)